ryanruff/ryanruff_web/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on the relationship between oral health and child development, and oral health and intermittent fasting.
+bio: My research focuses on the relationship between oral health and child development and the optimization of school-based dental programs to reduce health disparities.

 interests:
 - Epidemiology